-There are multiple ways to use Firebase Test Lab for Android to run tests on your Android app, including the command line interface, Android Studio, and the Test Lab UI in the Firebase console.
+There are multiple ways to use Firebase Test Lab to run tests on your Android app, including the command line interface, Android Studio, and the Test Lab UI in the Firebase console.
 However you choose to start your tests, the results are stored in the Firebase project that you specify.
 This page describes how to review and analyze these test results.

 To see the results from all your previous test runs, select Test Lab in the left navigation panel of your project in the Firebase console.
 This page displays all the test runs from the apps that you have tested with your project using Test Lab.